Sheriff Lawson: Summer Wells’ family ‘not cooperating right now’ - NewsBreak

 Sheriff Lawson: Summer Wells’ family ‘not cooperating right now’

-HAWKINS COUNTY, Tenn. ( WJHL ) — Hawkins County Sheriff Ronnie Lawson on Tuesday revealed that the family of missing 6-year-old Summer Wells is “not cooperating right now.”
+HAWKINS COUNTY, Tenn. ( WJHL ) — Hawkins County Sheriff Ronnie Lawson on Tuesday revealed that the family of missing child Summer Wells is “not cooperating right now.”

 Lawson followed that statement with a pause, adding that the family “has attorneys.”
-The news broke through as teams with the Hawkins County Sheriff’s Office (HCSO) and Tennessee Bureau of Investigation (TBI) continued a small-scale search that launched on Monday.Jackson County man arrested on several child sex crime charges
+The news broke through as teams with the Hawkins County Sheriff’s Office and Tennessee Bureau of Investigation continued a small-scale search that launched on Monday .TBI focused on previous ‘areas of interest’ in search for Summer Wells

 The sheriff would not speak any further regarding the Wells’ attorneys, but Lawson did mention that no conversation or development led to Monday’s and Tuesday’s searches.